 Taking Care When Sitting

 Pressure ulcers are caused when the person is in one position for too long.
-It is important to have a chair that is the right size so that weight can be spread evenly in the chair.
+It is important to have a chair that is the right size so that the person’s weight is supported evenly in the chair.
 If the chair is the wrong size, extra pressure can build up on bony or vulnerable parts of the body that are supporting too much weight.
 The chair must also be the right size to give a good position for breathing, eating, drinking and communicating when sitting.
-It is also important to be able to move in the chair and get on and off the chair to reduce the risk of pressure damage and to keep active.
+It is important to be able to move in the chair and get on and off the chair to reduce the risk of pressure damage and to keep active.

 To check the chair is the right size: